chapel-lang/chapel/doc/rst/tools/chapel-py/chapel-py.rst

 Make sure that you have a from-source build of Chapel available in your ``CHPL_HOME``.
 Currently, the build script also requires having LLVM available in your path.
-The build script also requires that the development package of python be installed (for many package managers this is called ``python3-devel``).
+The build script also requires that the development package of Python be installed (for many package managers this is called ``python3-devel``).
 With those constraints met, you can just run ``make chapel-py-venv``:

-This will allow you to use the python bindings from a python script run with ``$CHPL_HOME/util/config/run-in-venv-with-python-bindings.bash python3``, instead of just ``python3``.
-To install the python bindings in your system python, run ``python3 -m pip install $CHPL_HOME/tools/chapel-py``.
+This will allow you to use the Python bindings from a Python script run with ``$CHPL_HOME/util/config/run-in-venv-with-python-bindings.bash python3``, instead of just ``python3``.
+If you wish to install the Python bindings in your system Python, run ``python3 -m pip install $CHPL_HOME/tools/chapel-py``.

 Usage
 -----